 Common Careers for Proletarians

 Proletarians prefer careers involving clear objectives and can work without much oversight or supervision.
 They are not looking to climb the corporate ladder, preferring roles that offer stability.
 They tend to see work as a necessary part of life and rarely complain.
-Our data show Proletarians are overrepresented in administrative and clerical jobs as well as in the military, both careers that offer stability and predictability.
+Our data show the personality profile of Proletarians are overrepresented in administrative and clerical jobs as well as in the military, both careers that offer stability and predictability.

 We also found that Proletarians are slightly overrepresented in entry-level supervisory roles and underrepresented among executives.
 Their supervisors see them as above-average performers at work.
 In popular media, characters such as the Scarlett Witch (Marvel), Ron Swanson (Parks and Recreation), and Mrs. Potts (Disney’s Beauty and the Beast) are prototypical Proletarians – hardworking and preferring the simple things in life.